 Biological systems have evolved to be quite economical about the use of certain chemical compounds; notice that ATP is really just a slightly modified RNA nucleotide, consisting of the purine base adenine, the sugar ribose and three phosphate groups.
 ATP has two more phosphates than the nucleotide phosphate that builds RNA.
 It's that third phosphate linkage into which bond energy is loaded and from which energy is released.

-There are millions of different kinds of organisms on Earth, and they take in energy in the form of nutrients in diverse ways; some eat one another, others eat only plant material, plants derive nutrients from the Earth and air.
+There are millions of different kinds of organisms on Earth, and they take in energy in the form of nutrients in diverse ways; some eat one another, others eat only plant material, plants derive nutrients from the earth and air.
 But all organisms we know of take nutrients apart and store the energy they contain in ATP.

 ATP, most complex organisms use a process called oxidative phosphorylation of ADP, adenosine di-phosphate.
 In this rather complicated process, the bonds of glucose molecules are systematically picked apart, and the energy stored in their bonds is transferred to the phosphate bond as a phosphate group is transferred to ADP:

 Millions of times per second, in each cell, ADP molecules are being loaded with energy by being converted to ATP, and ATPs are being recruited as energy donors when a cellular process requires that energy.

-Dr. Cruzan's Math and Science Web by Dr. Jeff Cruzan is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License. © 2012, Jeff Cruzan.
+xaktly.com by Dr. Jeff Cruzan is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License. © 2016, Jeff Cruzan.
 All text and images on this website not specifically attributed to another source were created by me and I reserve all rights as to their use.
 Any opinions expressed on this website are entirely mine, and do not necessarily reflect the views of any of my employers.
 Please feel free to send any questions or comments to firstname.lastname@example.org.